Close Banner

 Our Favorite Hotels for a Low-Key Beach Getaway in SoCal - Kids Taking Ferry to Balboa Fun Zone

 Access nearby beaches at Crystal Cove, as well as Corona del Mar to the north and Laguna Beach just to the south.
-Rent a duffy boat to explore the waters in Newport Harbor.
-Take a trip to Balboa Island for a Balboa bar (ice cream dipped in chocolate) or frozen banana.
-Rent a kayak or paddleboard to explore the Newport Back Bay.
+Rent a Duffy boat to explore the waters in Newport Harbor.
+Take a trip to Balboa Island for a Balboa bar (ice cream dipped in chocolate) or a frozen banana.
+Rent a kayak or paddleboard to explore Newport Back Bay.
 Or take a ferry to the Balboa Fun Zone and access games, rides, more beaches and a pier.

 Our Favorite Hotels for a Low-Key Beach Getaway in SoCal - Kids Riding Nikes at Doheny State Beach

-In South Orange County, hop into the Laguna Cliffs Marriott Resort & Spa for casual elegance.
-This hilltop hotel sits above above Doheny State Beach and the Dana Point Harbor.
-With breathtaking views and refreshing ocean breezes, this is the ultimate getaway.
 The hotel has a kid-friendly pool and nearby parks and playgrounds.
-You can rent bikes, beach chairs, umbrellas and surf boards at Doheny.
+You can rent bikes, beach chairs, umbrellas and surfboards at Doheny.
 Rent jet skis or go out on a whale watching or dolphin tour from the harbor.
 At the north end of the harbor, visit the Ocean Institute on weekends with your tadpoles for some hands-on learning.
 At low tide, put on your walking shoes and hike to the tide pools.

 Our Favorite Hotels for a Low-Key Beach Getaway in SoCal - Rent kayaks, paddleboards or Sail in Dana Point Harbor